Residencies: June 1 – Sept 30, 2018

 Residencies: October 1, 2018 - January 31, 2019

 February 15 - April 15, 2018

-Through the generosity of several foundations and individuals — including The Calderwood Fund for Project Grants to Journalism Fellows, The Pollock-Krasner Foundation, The Mrs. Giles Whiting Foundation, The Leon Levy Foundation, The Lesher Fund for Composers, The Marsyas Fund, and The Rona Jaffe Foundation — need-based stipends are available to artists who would not otherwise be able to afford the time away that a Fellowship requires.
+Through the generosity of several foundations and individuals — including The Calderwood Charitable Foundation, The Pollock-Krasner Foundation, The Mrs. Giles Whiting Foundation, The Leon Levy Foundation, The Lesher Fund for Composers, The Marsyas Fund, and The Rona Jaffe Foundation — need-based stipends are available to artists who would not otherwise be able to afford the time away that a Fellowship requires.

 Stipends may be used to cover rent, utilities, childcare, and other expenses that accrue during a residency.
 They may also be directed toward equipment costs and to replace lost income.

 Thanks to the support of two foundations, travel reimbursement grants are available to defray the cost of domestic and international travel to and from New Hampshire.
 Domestic travel grants are provided by The MacArthur Transportation Fund; international travel grants are provided by The David and Rosamond Putnam Transportation Fund.
 Artists apply for travel grants by filling out a brief form itemizing travel costs and attaching all receipts.